joncrain/MunkiFacts-Swift/README.md

 # MunkiFacts-Swift
-MunkiFacts is a Swift-based project designed to manage and update conditional items based on various facts.
+MunkiFacts-Swift is a Swift-based project designed to manage and update conditional items based on various facts.
 Admins can create multiple plugins to extend its functionality.

 ## Getting Started